What is Secure Attachment and Bonding?

 Specialists can address physical symptoms, identify anxious thoughts, help your child develop coping strategies, and foster problem solving.
 Professional treatment for separation anxiety disorder may include:

 Talk therapy.
-Talk therapy provides a safe place for your child to express his or her feelings.
-Having someone to listen empathetically and guide your child toward understanding his or her anxiety can be powerful treatment.
+Talk therapy provides a safe place for your child to express their feelings.
+Having someone to listen empathetically and guide your child toward understanding their anxiety can be extremely helpful.

 Play therapy.
 The therapeutic use of play is a common and effective way to get kids talking about their feelings.

 Counseling for the family.
-Family counseling can help your child counteract the thoughts that fuel his or her anxiety, while you as the parent can help your child learn coping skills.
+Family counseling can help your child counteract the thoughts that fuel their anxiety, while you as the parent can help your child learn coping skills.

 Medication.
 Medications may be used to treat severe cases of separation anxiety disorder.
 It should be used only in conjunction with other therapy.